 Why should I care about cloud security?

 With the introduction of the cloud, the way people work and play has changed fundamentally.
-While everything is a lot easier to do, whether it’s connecting with family and friends or collaborating with colleagues, this access is also available to attackers.
-Consumers and enterprises need to understand that there are new threats to their data that they haven’t thought of before.
+While everything is a lot easier to do, whether it’s connecting with family and friends or collaborating with work colleagues, partners and vendors, this access is also available to attackers.
+Individuals and enterprises need to understand there are new threats to their data that they may not have been aware of before.

 What causes cloud security incidents?